History Files

 In the west, Menander seems to repel the invasion by Eucratides from Bactria, and pushes him back as far as Paropamisadae, thereby consolidating the rule of the Indo-Greek kings in northern India.
 After this, the Indo-Greek kingdom is permanently divided from Bactria.

 Menander is the most famous Indo-Greek king, although his relationship to the other kings is unknown (he may have been one of Demetrius II's generals).
-He rules from Taxila (Sirkap) and later from Sagala, a very prosperous city in northern Punjab (modern Sialkot), and he rebuilds Taxila and Pushkalavati.
+He rules from Taxila (Sirkap) and later from Sagala, a very prosperous city in Northern Indus (modern Sialkot), and he rebuilds Taxila and Pushkalavati.
 His rule includes areas of the Panjshir and Kapisa, and extends to Punjab with diffuse tributaries to the south and east, probably as far as Mathura.
 He may also occupy Sunga Saraostus (modern Saurashtra and parts of south-western Gujarat) and Sigerdis (probably modern Sindh, the Indus Delta) for a short period.
 He becomes a Buddhist, further promoting the always-friendly relations between the faith and the Indo-Greeks, and in India he is known as the great King Milinda who debates Buddhist doctrines with Nagasena.

 c.155 - 130 BC